MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_audioengine_assign_effects_state.md

 ## -description

-EVT_ACX_AUDIOENGINE_ASSIGN_EFFECTS_STATE tells the driver to that the audio engine is (??
+EVT_ACX_AUDIOENGINE_ASSIGN_EFFECTS_STATE tells the driver that the audio engine is (??
 TBD Preparing) to assign an effects state.

 ## -parameters

 ### -param AudioEngine

+An ACXAUDIOENGINE ACX audio engine object  that is used in a render circuit, to represent a DSP.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param State

+TBD - is this the target effects state?

+TODO: This is a ulong, but wondering if it would better to reference a state enum such as ACX_STREAM_STATE in the acxstreams header?

 ## -returns

+Returns `STATUS_SUCCESS` if the call was successful.
+Otherwise, it returns an appropriate error code.
+For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).

 ## -remarks